 This recipe is part of my ‘Back to Cake Basics’ series, where I share simple cake, frosting and filling recipes.
 Make sure to check out the entire collection!

-Watch my video recipe for my step-by-step instructions!
+Watch my YouTube video recipe for my step-by-step instructions for making stabilized whipped cream frosting!
 Want new recipe updates?
-Make sure to subscribe to my YouTube channel!
+Make sure to subscribe to my website emailing list and my YouTube channel and turn on notifications.

 How to Make Stabilized Whipped Cream